gotmachine/UpgradesUIExtensions/README.md

 #### Disclaimer
 I'm far from a skilled programmer, so the code for this may be ugly.
 As far as I know, it does the job and doesn't break the game.
 However, keep in mind that *I don't really know what I'm doing*.
 If anybody has the time to review and comment my code, I'm open to suggestions and pull requests :)

-#### MiniAVC disclaimer
+#### KSP-AVC disclaimer
-This mod includes version checking using [MiniAVC](http://forum.kerbalspaceprogram.com/threads/79745).
-If you opt-in, it will use the internet to check whether there is a new version available.
-Data is only read from the internet and no personal information is sent.
-For a more comprehensive version checking experience, please download the [KSP-AVC Plugin](http://forum.kerbalspaceprogram.com/threads/79745).
+This mod doesn't include mini-AVC, but it has a version file that allow version checking trough the [KSP-AVC Plugin](http://forum.kerbalspaceprogram.com/threads/79745).

 #### Licensing
 This masterful work of art is released under the [unlicense](http://unlicense.org/).